Ultrasonic Velocity Profilers and Velocimeters

 • UDV 2D/3D option available

-DOP 4000 + UDOP incl.
+DOP 4000 + UDOP software included

 • Small, sturdy, compact and lightweight

-• Reduces influence of stationary echoes
+• Reduces the influence of stationary echoes

 • Easy to synchronize

-• Simultaneous acquisition on 4 channels
+• Quasi-simultaneous acquisition on 4 channels

 • UDV 2D/3D option available

-DOP 3010 + UDOP incl.
+DOP 3010 + UDOP software included

-• 10 channels integrated multiplexer
+• 10-channel integrated multiplexer

 • Ultrasonic synthesizer, 0.45 MHz – 10.5 MHz